-individual story and Fr Joe Staunton is no exception.
+ur retired priests each have an Oindividual story and Fr Joe Staunton is no exception.
 We share with you part of his story and that is his passion for fishing - and not just throwing a line in from the beach but big game fishing, especially for Marlin.
 The following is a passage from a book "Big Game Fishing at Bermagui" -The 'new age' of the 1970s began with Father Staunton elected a president of the Bermagui Big Game Anglers' Club.
-He was the parish priest serving at Cobargo and Bermagui from 1965 to 1977 and has been described as leading the BBGAC into angler and commercial fisherman from his early days in Ireland, Fr Staunton knew and understood the interests and problems of each group and was a good friend to both.'
+He was the parish priest serving at Cobargo and Bermagui from 1965 to 1977 and has been described as leading the BBGAC into the modern age.
+As he had been a keen angler and commercial fisherman from his early days in Ireland, Fr Staunton knew and understood the interests and problems of each group and was a good friend to both.'